aadhitikhare23-byte/Talent_Intelligence_Agent/README.md

 # Talent Intelligence Agent

-Ever wished you could just *ask* the job market a question and get a real answer?
+Ever wished you could just ask the job market a question and get a real answer?
 That's exactly what this project does.

-I built an AI agent that lets you search through 123,000+ LinkedIn job postings using plain English — no filters, no dropdowns, just type your question and get an answer.
+Built an AI-powered agent that lets you search through 123,000+ real LinkedIn job postings using plain English — no filters, no dropdowns, just type your question and get an answer.

 **Built by:** Aditi Khare | MS Business Analytics, Arizona State University
 **Dataset:** [LinkedIn Job Postings on Kaggle](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings)